Hybrid lunar ISRU plant: a comparative analysis with carbothermal reduction and water extraction: Lunar ISRU hybrid plant modeling

 \subsubsection{Excavation and handling subsystem}

 The excavator models are based on NASA’s Regolith Advanced Surface Systems Operations Robot (RASSOR) 2.0~\citep{Mueller.2016}.
-RASSOR 2.0 includes two sets of two bucket drums that produce opposing digging forces, causing a net-zero horizontal reaction force and enabling its operation under reduced lunar gravity.
-To adapt the models to the conditions of each excavation site, the regolith density is modified according to depth and water ice content.
+RASSOR 2.0 includes two sets of two bucket drums that produce opposing digging forces, causing a net-zero horizontal reaction force and enabling its operation under reduced lunar gravity. \revaa{It should be noted that excavation of icy regolith may be more challenging than that of dry regolith depending on how ice is formed in a PSR~\cite{Ricardo.2023}.
+Without having enough information about the water ice structure on the Moon, this paper assumes RASSOR 2.0 is used for both dry and icy regolith excavation.
+The required power for the excavation is also assumed to be the same between dry and icy regolith.
+While the first generation of RASSOR demonstrated the excavation of lunar regolith simulant with water ice~\cite{Mueller.2013}, further demonstration for various water ice content needs to be conducted.}

 Both excavators deliver regolith to hoppers sized to accommodate three batches of the H\textsubscript{2}O extractor and CR reactor, respectively, to account for buffer storage due to operational mismatches.
 The discharge and disposal hoppers of the dry-regolith processing plant are made of Inconel to withstand the carbothermal reduction temperature.
 Since both supply hoppers and the disposal hopper of the icy-regolith processing plant have to withstand lower operating temperatures, aluminum is selected as a structural material in this case.